 What problem does it solve?

-Deep Lake is an AI database powered by a proprietary storage format designed specifically for deep-learning and LLM-based applications.
+Deep Lake is an AI database powered by a proprietary storage format designed specifically for deep-learning and LLM-based applications that leverage natural language processing.
 It helps engineers deploy enterprise-grade LLM-based products faster via vector storage and an array of features.

 Deep Lake works with data of any size, is serverless, and allows you to store all data in a single location.